ip69719/ip69719-ci-portfolio-one/README.md

 * [Google Developer Tools](https://developer.chrome.com/docs/devtools/) was used for testing responsiveness of the website.

-* [Balsamiq Wireframes](https://balsamiq.com/) was used to create wireframes for the project.
+* [WebAIM](https://webaim.org/resources/contrastchecker/) was used for checking the colour contrast.

 * [TinyPNG](https://tinypng.com/) was used to optimise images for the web.